-Jan Yperman Hospital's Sp Locomotor Rehabilitation 2 is a ward where adult patients after polytrauma, amputation, hip/knee surgery and spinal cord injuries can go for long-term intensive rehabilitation during their hospitalisation.
+Jan Yperman Hospital's Sp Locomotor Rehabilitation 2 is a ward where adult patients after polytrauma, amputation, hip/knee surgery can go for long-term intensive rehabilitation during their hospitalisation.

 The main objective in locomotor rehabilitation is to improve the quality of life of persons with severe mobility problems.
 We do this by optimising their recovery, on the one hand and, on the other, by helping them to regain maximum autonomy in spite of the limitations incurred.